anenglishgoat/anenglishgoat.github.io/_projects/(1) Deep learning with possession sequences.md

 description: A data-driven analysis of Barcelona's historic 08/09 season.
 ---

+## Preface

+I'm going to try to explain this in the most intuitive/least mathsy way I can, and do so with reference to specific football examples.
+Sometimes I'll veer into technical jargon and unnecessarily dense explanation, other times I'll omit detail you're interested in.

+Whenever there are necessarily technical sections, I'll try my best to explain them in football-relevant, intuitive terms.
+Hopefully you'll get something out of it even if you don't fully understand every single aspect of the methodology.

+If you want me to clarify anything or you think I've got something wrong or you think I've missed something out, please let me know via Twitter & I'll try my best to help out.

 # Introduction to possession models

 The basic goal of possession models is to ascribe some 'value' to every single action in a possession.
 The goalscorer is not solely responsible for a goal being scored -- all of the actions that led up to the ball crossing the line had some impact on the outcome.
 Here's a little imaginary sequence I'll refer to throughout this introduction: